SkygearIO/guides/chat/basics/js.md

 :::

 There are a few more attributes you can specify when you create a conversation:
+`skygearChat.createConversation(partcipants, title, meta, options)`.

-- **Title**: That's the title of a conversation.
+- **title**: That's the title of a conversation.
 It can be omitted.
-- **Meta**: It is for application specific purpose.
+- **meta**: It is for application specific purpose.
 Say in your app you have different type of conversations, you can specific it here.
-- **Options**: There are two options of a conversation, `distinctByParticipants` and `admins`. `distinctByParticipants` applies only to group conversation and `admins` applies to both conversation types.
+- **options**: There are two options of a conversation, `distinctByParticipants` and `admins`. `distinctByParticipants` applies only to group conversation and `admins` applies to both conversation types.
 See more details more.

 **DistinctByParticipants**

 This option useful when you want to create group conversation with distinct participants.

-When `DistinctByParticipants` is `True`, when you create a conversation with a group of people, and a conversation with the same group of people already exists, the call will return the existing conversation.
+If `DistinctByParticipants` is `True`, when you create a conversation with a group of people, and a conversation with the same group of people already exists, the call will return the existing conversation.

 By default, `DistincyByParticipants` is `False`.
 That means every time you create a conversation with the same group of people, the call will return a new conversation.